Doktor, Donna a sonet 130

-"In my view - for this bunch of vamipres, at least - a kinf of forced mutuation occurs.
-It takes several exposures for the vampire toxin to establish in the bloodstream.
+"In my view - for this bunch of vamipres, at least - a kind of forced mutuation occurs.
+It takes several exposures for the vampire toxin to establish itself in the bloodstream.
 If the subject survives various changes occur.
 The cardiovascular and muscular systems are immensely strengthened, and the ageing process is arrested."

 Romana replied in the samne scientific tone:

-The mind of Borusa, the Doctor's much-loved old teacher and the most distinguished of the Lord President of Gallifrey had silently broken under the strain of his responsibilities.
+The mind of Borusa, the Doctor's much-loved old teacher and the most distinguished of the Lord Presidents of Gallifrey had silently broken under the strain of his responsibilities.
 With crazed logic, he had decided that what was best for Gallifrey was that he alone should rule it forever.
 To achieve this he needed more than the twelve regenerations granted to every Time Lord.
 He needed true immortality.

 Like most Time Lords, he was deeply ashamed of some of the dark secrets in his people's past.
 He knew that their morally superior image was largely a front, but there was no need to spread scandal araund the cosmos.

 Immune to scene's beauty, Wrag saw only a clear field of fire and gratifying lack of opposing military installations.
 He didn't know where he was, or why, but Sontaran's duty was allways clear - to conquer.